I ran my first-ever marathon in Honolulu back in 2013. In retrospect, I had no idea what I was doing.

 The finish line at these longer races is always emotional for me.
 It’s the culmination of months of hard training, the endorphins from a serious workout, and the learnings from some inevitable introspection along the way, all swirling together and coming to an explosive peak.
 I saw my wife as I crossed the finish line and couldn’t hold back the waterworks.

 We hung out in the finisher’s area for a bit as I stretched out and enjoyed a cold beer.

 We spent the rest of our trip in the North Shore.
 We kayaked at sunrise in Kaneoho Bay, watched some of the Pipe Masters surf competition at Banzai Pipeline, and caught some fantastic sunsets.

 I didn’t break the 4 hour mark in this race, and I’m okay with that.
-I wasn’t training for a 4 hour marathon, and the humidity was relentless.
+The humidity was relentless, and I wasn’t training for a 4 hour marathon.
 Running a 50k at Burning Man felt easier than running 26.2 in Hawaii humidity.
 This was still my fastest marathon yet, and I’m confident that my next one in a reasonable climate will be under 4 hours.

 I’m currently researching marathons in early 2020 to finally break that 4 hour mark.

 I’m also registered for the 2020 Death Valley Trail Marathon.
 I will have my redemption!